CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

 ### Task 4: Train and test the knowledge base

+In this task, you will learn how to train and test the knowledge base in your **Language** resource to enhance its ability to understand and respond accurately.

 Now that you have a knowledge base, you can test it.

 1. At the bottom of the **Question answer pairs** pane, select **Test** to test your knowledge base.